7ombie/textmode/docs/README.md

 To make it easy to upload the arrays, they are wrapped by a `Texture` class that provides an `upload` method.
 The method takes no arguments, and simply copies the bytes (from the `Uint8Array`) to the GPU (as a texture).

-The module (`element.js`) only exports the `Textmode` class, but that class uses instances of the `Texture` class for three of its attributes.

 Each textmode instance has `state`, `font` and `palette` attributes, which each reference the corresponding `Texture` instance, with the `Uint8Array`